jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Cauchy-Goursat theorem.md

 ### Goursat's theorem

-The idea of Goursat's theorem is to show that primitives exist for [[Complex Analysis --- math-135/notes/Holomorphic functions|holomorphic function]] on triangles, and use that to build up to the case of simple shapes.
+The idea of Goursat's theorem is to show that primitives exist for [[Complex analysis --- math-135/notes/Holomorphic functions|holomorphic function]] on triangles, and use that to build up to the case of simple shapes.
 From this we get Cauchy's theorem

 ##### _theorem:_ Goursat's theorem